temporalio/documentation/blog/2021-09-20-temporal-transparency-update-12.md

 - Cadence support EOL date remains **September 29, 2021**
 - Node.js final stages before beta
+- UI update, nearing early alpha
 - Visibility improvements now available
-- Kubecon
-- Temporal meetup
+- We are giving two talks at Kubecon, have a booth and throwing an afterparty
+- Temporal meetups now have a set pace, next week very special guest

 Hey everyone, it's been a while and I hope things are well.
-There has been immense growth in our community over the last few months which couldn't make us happier.
-Over the last few months we've stayed pretty quiet as we've been heads down and focused on improving the product.
+There has been immense growth in our community since our last update which couldn't make us happier.
+Over the last few months we've stayed pretty quiet and have been heads down and focused on improving the product.
 This post will cover some highlights of that work.

 ## Cadence support EOL reminder